Contrasting PureCycle Technologies (PCT) and Its Peers

-PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
-We will compare PureCycle Technologies to related businesses based on the strength of its institutional ownership, earnings, risk, profitability, valuation, analyst recommendations and dividends.
+PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its competitors?
+We will compare PureCycle Technologies to related businesses based on the strength of its institutional ownership, earnings, dividends, valuation, profitability, analyst recommendations and risk.

-This is a breakdown of recent recommendations for PureCycle Technologies and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for PureCycle Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings